 Everything you need to know about ordination, officiating, and the Church of Pride.

 Not at all.
-Church of Pride welcomes everyone — LGBTQIA2+ individuals and allies alike.
-The only requirement is that you affirm our values of love, inclusion, and dignity for all people.
-Many of our ministers are straight allies who got ordained because they wanted to support their friends, family, or community.
+Church of Pride welcomes everyone.
+The only requirement is that you agree people deserve to be who they are.
+Many of our ministers got ordained because they wanted to support their friends, family, or community.

 The entire process takes about two minutes.
-Fill out the form, complete the $20 payment, and your ordination certificate will be emailed to you instantly.
-There's no coursework, no waiting period, and no interview.
+Fill out the form, complete the one-time $20 payment, and your ordination certificate will be emailed to you instantly.
+There's no coursework, no waiting period, no interview, and no follow-up fees or upsells.
+What you see is what you get.

 No. Your ordination with the Church of Pride is valid for life.
 There are no annual fees, renewal requirements, or recurring charges of any kind.
+Many ordination providers charge for renewals, "letters of good standing," or premium credential packages — we don't.
 Pay once, and you're ordained forever.

 Yes.
-As an ordained minister of the Church of Pride, you can officiate weddings for any couple — regardless of their sexual orientation, gender identity, race, religion, or background.
+As an ordained minister of the Church of Pride, you can officiate weddings for any couple — regardless of their sexual orientation, gender identity, race, religion, military status, disability, national origin, or background.
 There are no restrictions on who you can marry.

 You'll receive a personalized PDF certificate of ordination emailed to the address you provide.
 This certificate includes your full legal name, the date of your ordination, and your unique ordination number.
 You can print it, frame it, or present it to local authorities as needed.
-Please note that some county clerks may require additional documents, such as a notarized letter of good standing, before authorizing you to officiate.
-We recommend contacting the clerk's office where the wedding will take place to confirm what documents they accept.
+That's everything — there are no add-on packages or extra fees to unlock additional credentials.

 It depends on where you plan to officiate.
 Some states and counties require ordained ministers to register before performing marriages, while others do not.
 For example, New York City requires online-ordained ministers to register with the NYC Clerk Marriage Bureau.
 Virginia requires court approval before officiating.
 It is your responsibility to research and comply with all applicable local, state, and federal laws.
-We recommend contacting your county clerk's office as a first step.
+Start by checking your state and county requirements, then contact your county clerk's office directly.
+We always recommend confirming that your clerk will accept a Church of Pride certificate by name before the ceremony.

 Marriage laws vary significantly by country.
 While our ordination is recognized within the United States, international recognition depends on the laws of the specific country where the ceremony takes place.
 If you plan to officiate abroad, we recommend consulting with local legal authorities in that country well in advance of the wedding.